 Influencer Marketing: Beyond The Hype

 China’s influencer marketing industry is three to five years ahead of the rest of the world.
 The advanced functionality and integration of social media, e-commerce, and digital payment in China have enabled business models that are yet to be explored in other countries.
 However, global tech companies like Facebook, Google, and Amazon have been paying close attention to what’s going on in China and are starting to make changes to their products that resemble China tech.
 Knowing what’s coming and what works in the future environment can provide a distinct advantage to those in the know.
 With that in mind, we’ll explore where China’s influencer marketing ecosystem is today and what’s likely to come next in the West.
-In particular, we look at influencer incubators, e-commerce influencers, social search optimization, influencer marketing platforms, and influencer- led creative studios.
+In particular, we look at influencer incubators, e-commerce influencers, social search optimisation, influencer marketing platforms and influencer- led creative studios.

-An important way China’s influencer industry differs from the West is through the use of incubators that nurture new influencers or key opinion leaders (KOLs).
+An important way China’s influencer industry differs from the West is through the use of incubators that nurture new e-commerce influencers or key opinion leaders (KOLs).
 China’s largest influencer incubator, Ruhan, backed by Alibaba and Lenovo, IPO on the NASDAQ in April of this year.
 During Alibaba’s 11.11 Global Shopping Festival, Ruhan’s top influencer brand sold over $24.6 million in a single day.
 Ruhan’s influencer brand ranked eighth, in terms of sales volume, for top women’s fashion stores, only outsold by brands like H&M and UNIQLO.

 What is an influencer incubator?
-Unlike influencers in the West who rely on the traditional sponsored-post monetization model, many influencers in China have created their own incredibly successful brands, manufacturing and selling their products specifically designed for their audience.
+Unlike influencers in the West who rely on the traditional sponsored-post monetisation model, many influencers in China have created their own incredibly successful brands, manufacturing and selling their products specifically designed for their audience.

 The influencer incubator model

-Influencer incubators utilize a fast-fashion model to compress the concept-to-consumer timeline.
+Influencer incubators utilise a fast-fashion model to compress the concept-to-consumer timeline.
 Every step of the product development life-cycle is designed to be shared on social media by the influencer.
 With product development to marketing under one roof and brand advocates interacting throughout the process, culturally relevant products aim to birth new trends on social media.
 Social platforms are influencer brand tools used to ask consumers what they want, rather than telling them.

 Zhang Dayi, Ruhan’s number one influencer, hosting a commerce live stream